hrutavmodha/data-analysis/README.md

 ---

-# Credits and Acknowledgement
+# Acknowledgements

-- The vehicles.csv inside data folder is taken from **Krish Bhensdadia**'s Kaggle dataset.
-You can also download the dataset from [here](https://www.kaggle.com/datasets/krishbhensdadia/indian-vehicle-models-dataset-15-kentries)
+- The `vehicles.csv` inside data folder is taken from **Krish Bhensdadia**'s Kaggle dataset.

+- You can also download the dataset from [here](https://www.kaggle.com/datasets/krishbhensdadia/indian-vehicle-models-dataset-15-kentries)

+# Special Thanks and Credits

-- Special thanks to Krish for providing me the dataset so that I can practice data analysis well
+- Special thanks to **Krish Bhensdadia** for providing me the dataset so that I can practice data analysis well

 # 🔗 License